Digestive Enzymes For Dogs

 • Papaya (papain) and Pineapple (bromelain) – strong protein-digesting enzymes.

-• Raw honey – amylase, diastase, invertase.
+• Raw honey – amylase, diastase, invertase. (extreme caution in small dogs, avoid with diabetics)

 • Raw goat’s milk or kefir – lipase, protease, lactase.